 Charles Gaumer was born on Dec.
 16, 1795 in Southampton Township, Somerset County, PA, the son of Johannes "John" and Albertina Christina (Dean) Gaumer.

 He was thrice married.
 The identity of his first wife is unknown.
-In 1818, a son John Gaumer was born to the first marriage.

-In 1823, Charles married his second wife, Justina ( ? - ? ), in Waynesburg, Greene County, PA.
-Their two children were Hannah Bossemeyer and Susanna Gaumer.
+In 1823, when he was 27 years of age, Charles married his second wife, Justina ( ? - ? ), in Wellersburg, Somerset County, PA.

 On Oct.
-4, 1831, at the age of 36, Charles married his third wife, 31-year-old Sarah "Sally" Shoemaker (1800-1900), daughter of Peter Shoemaker.
+4, 1831, at the age of 36, Charles married his third wife, 31-year-old Sarah Ann "Sally" Shoemaker (June 13, 1800-1900), daughter of Peter Shoemaker.

 Charles is known to have purchased a tract of 167½ acres for $150 on Feb.
-17, 1838 from Abraham and Naomi Kerns of Bedford County, PA, with Abraham serving in his official capacity of Juniata Coal Company and disposing of assets from the inventory of the business.
+17, 1838 from Abraham and Naomi Kerns of Bedford, Bedford County, PA, with Abraham serving in his official capacity of Juniata Coal Company and disposing of assets from the inventory of the business.
 The tract was known as part of the Gladdonsville Farms adjoining properties of Adam Lepley, Jacob Marts, Savage Mountain and Daniel Lepley, and contained stands of locust and red oak.
 The deed, found in Somerset County Deed Book 15, pages 349-351, spells his last name as "Gomer."

 ~ Son John Gaumer ~

-Son John Gaumer (1818-1880) was born in about 1818.
+Son John Gaumer (1818-1880) was born on Sept.
+29, 1818 in Wellersburg, Somerset County.
 He may also have gone by the name "Charles."

 In about 1863, they moved across the state line into Allegany County, MD.

-John died on Feb.
+Sadly, John died on Feb.
 12, 1880 at the age of 61 years, four months and 18 days.

 They also are buried at Getz Cemetery in Southampton Township.
 In 1934, the location of their graves was recorded by the Works Progress Administration [link].
 In the 1930s, the cemetery was "located on the farm of Irvin Troutman, east of the buildings about 20 rods on top of a knoll in the field."
 When the founder of this website visited Getz in September 2016, no markers for John or Delilah were found, although the two daughters' markers were still standing.
 The entire burying ground is enclosed with a chain link fence, with the girls' graves along one of the sides.